Cherry Bourbon Slush

 Slushes tend to involve liquids, which is why adding booze is totally acceptable!

-What is the maraschino cherry juice you list in the recipe?
+What is maraschino cherry juice?

-You can also use grenadine, though if you do that, this would technically be a Pomegranate Bourbon Slush since real grenadine is made with pomegranate juice.
+You can also use grenadine, though if you do that, this would technically be a Pomegranate Bourbon Slush since grenadine is made with pomegranate juice.

 Can I make a nonalcoholic Cherry Slush?

-Quick tips for making Cherry Bourbon Slush
+Quick tips for making Bourbon-Cherry Slush

 • Make it virgin by leaving out the bourbon!